DEFRA/defra-ai-governance-tool-admin/product-requirements/initial-product-requirements.md

     **Then** the WorkflowTemplate is updated.
   - **Given** an existing WorkflowTemplate,
     **When** a DELETE request is made to `/api/v1/workflow-templates/{id}`,
-    **Then** the WorkflowTemplate is deleted and a success message is returned.
+    **Then** the WorkflowTemplate is deleted, cascading the deletion to all child ChecklistItemTemplates, and a success message is returned.
 - **Detailed Architecture Design Notes:**
   - Validate the existence of `governanceTemplateId` (using a lookup to the GovernanceTemplate collection).
   - Log changes if necessary using AuditLog integration.